 A manager should take a close look at every employee and figure out who needs additional training on each side of the triangle.
 By investing in coaching on these 3 dimensions, businesses are building the bridge to achieve long-term success.

-There are many ways to sell more for less in 2021.
+There are many ways to sell more for less.

 Some of these strategies involve leveraging new technology (such as route planners, data-driven sales, and social selling) to increase sales efficiency